emard/ulx3s/doc/MANUAL.md

 module's FLASH voltage to 3.3V.
 This is in assumption that inside of ESP32 is FLASH that works at 3.3V and it is currently true for all known ESP32 WROOM modules mounted on ULX3S.
-If you have WROVER module, fuse setting is different for 1.8V FLASH or maybe even not needed.
+If you have WROVER module, fuse setting is different for 1.8V FLASH or it may work with SD card without this fuse setting so don't do it.

     python serial-uploader/espefuse.py --port /dev/ttyUSB0 set_flash_voltage 3.3V